failsafe-lib/failsafe/README.md

 ## Introduction

 Recurrent is a simple, zero-dependency library for performing retries.
-It features:
+It was designed to be as easy to use as possible, with a concise API for handling everday use cases and the flexibility to handle everything else.
+Recurrent features:

 * [Flexible retry policies](#retry-policies)
 * [Synchronous](synchronous-retries) and [asynchronous retries](#asynchronous-retries)